cython/cython/src/tutorial/readings.rst

 Finally, don't hesitate to ask questions (or post reports on successes!) on the Cython users mailing list [UserList]_.
-The Cython developer mailing list, [DevList]_, is also open to everybody.
-Feel free to use it to report a bug, ask for guidance, if you have time to spare to develop Cython, or if you have suggestions for future development.
+The Cython developer mailing list, [DevList]_, is also open to everybody, but focusses on core development issues.
+Feel free to use it to report a clear bug, to ask for guidance if you have time to spare to develop Cython, or if you have suggestions for future development.

 ..
-[DevList] Cython developer mailing list: http://codespeak.net/mailman/listinfo/cython-dev.
+[DevList] Cython developer mailing list: http://mail.python.org/mailman/listinfo/cython-devel
 ..
 [Seljebotn09] D. S. Seljebotn, Fast numerical computations with Cython, Proceedings of the 8th Python in Science Conference, 2009.
 ..
 [UserList] Cython users mailing list: http://groups.google.com/group/cython-users